 - Hold the Control key to change only the radius and keep the angle fixed.

-- Hold the Option key to change only the angle and keep the radius fixed.
+- Hold the Option (Mac OS) or Alt (Windows) key to change only the angle and keep the radius fixed.

 - Adjust the bending of the star sides by dragging a handle at the middle of a side.

-- Press the Plus key to increase the star vertices.
+- Press the Up arrow key to increase the star vertices.

-- Press the Minus key to decrease the star vertices.
+- Press the Down arrow key to decrease the star vertices.

 The properties of a star shape can be edited in the Shape panel when the shape is selected, or in the Star view, either from the shape panel, or when editing a shape style.